David-Brierley/Logicmonitor---VSCode-Groovy-extention/README.md

 # logicmonitor-groovy-runner README

+> ⚠️ This is my 1st time making a VSCode extension so any contributions would be welcome, I still need to complete the tests for this and publish to the exchange, I will likely chip away at this as and when I get time.
+Any feedback is appreciated !!!!

 Run Groovy scripts against a specific device on Logicmonitor using VS Code allowing development in your IDE.
 This means that you can use any syntax highlighting or any other extension in your IDE.